A video interview can help you screen candidates more effectively in situations such as:

 Like in all kinds of interviews, questions are relevant to the job, the function and the seniority level.
 They also have to do with the hiring stage.
 For example, first-round interviews usually cover basic topics such as availability and salary expectations, while interviews at later stages might address career goals and projects that candidates will manage if hired.

 The same guidelines apply in video interviews.
-Since it’s common to have a video call early in the hiring process, as a screening method, here are some common video interview questions you can ask:
+If you’re conducting video calls early in the hiring process, as a screening method instead of phone screens, here are some common video interview questions you can ask:

 - What attracted you to the job ad?
 Why did you decide to apply?